astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 space and time coordinates.
 Pick an origin in space and time, and then clock readings mark locations along a time axis, and ruler readings mark locations along spacial axes, which usually are the standard cartesian $x$, $y$, and $z$.
-Four numbers can therefore define a moment location in space at a moment in time, relative to the chosen origin.
+Four numbers can therefore define a particular location in space at a particular moment in time, relative to the chosen origin.

 Once we have multiple sets of four numbers, we can define displacements and durations.
 If you consider smaller and smaller